This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 Topping your congee is where you can get really creative.
 I’ve offered a list of topping ideas, but the possibilities are quite literally endless.
 My favorite congee toppers are poached eggs,

-- 1 teaspoon kosher salt1 teaspoon ground turmeric (optional, see note**)
+- 1 teaspoon ground turmeric optional, see note**

-- 5 to 6 cups chicken broth (see note***)
+- 5 to 6 cups vegetable broth see note***